-HSE St. Petersburg continues to actively develop ties with Indian universities, expanding the pool of partners for mobility and academic exchange programs.
+HSE University-St Petersburg actively continues to develop ties with Indian universities, expanding the pool of its partners for mobility and academic exchange programmes.

-Indian students are aiming to study abroad because, despite the desire of Indian youth to study, local universities are not always ready to meet the need for places for students.
-HSE can become a reliable partner for Indian students who are interested in Russia and would like to receive a quality education in our country.
-For a long time, there was a stereotype that one could go to Russia only for medical or military education, which was justified in 1990-2000.
-I am glad that by active work with colleagues and students from Indian universities, we can overcome this stereotype about Russia and show that our country has a high level of education in other specialties.
+Indian students aim to study abroad because, despite the desire among Indian youth to study, local universities are not always ready to provide enough places for students.
+HSE University can become a reliable partner for Indian students who are interested in Russia and would like to receive a quality education in our country.
+For a long time, there was a stereotype that one could go to Russia only for a medical or military education, and this was justified in 1990–2000.
+I am glad that through active work with colleagues and students from Indian universities, we can overcome this stereotype about Russia and show that our country has a high level of education in other fields as well.

-This year Russia has entered the top five of India's largest trading partners, many Russian companies are starting to work with Indian partners or targeting the local market.
-For our program "International business in the APR" India is of particular interest, as the country is a significant player in the Asia-Pacific region, and is only increasing its economic and political presence.
-Many business schools in India can become potential strategic partners for the program, so we are interested in expanding and deepening cooperation”.
+This year, Russia has entered the top five of India's largest trading partners, and many Russian companies are starting to work with Indian partners or targeting the local market.
+India is of particular interest in terms of our ‘International Business in the Asia-Pacific Region’ programme, as the country is a significant player in the Asia-Pacific region and is only increasing its economic and political presence.
+Many business schools in India can become potential strategic partners for the programme, so we are interested in expanding and deepening our cooperation.’